You-Gao/Blog/_life/2025-07-18-opensource.md

 [komorebi](https://github.com/LGUG2Z/komorebi) is a tiling window manager for Windows.
 I use "*i3*" for my window manager on Linux, so it kind of made sense to have the same thing for my PC.

 ---
-[^1]: Interestingly, they used a JavaScript module which is usually run on Node.js, but can be bundled using WebPack.
+[^1]: Interestingly, they used a JavaScript module usually ran on Node.js, but can be bundled using WebPack.
 [^2]: I ended up showcasing cross-platform SDKs more than anything.